 The principle of good faith can also, in some instances, give rise to additional obligations that flow from the principal obligation of the contract.
-New York law, for instance, holds that "neither party . . . shall do anything which has the effect of destroying or injuring the rights of the other party to receive the fruits of the contract."
-Although the covenant of good faith and fair dealing cannot imply obligations "inconsistent with other terms of the contractual relationship," it does encompass "any promises which a reasonable person in the position of the promisee would be justified in understanding were included.
-In the promise would be justified in understanding were included.
-In the promise would be justified in understanding were included.
-In the promise would be justified in understanding were included.
-In the position of the promise would be justified in understanding were included.
-In the position of the promise would be justified in understanding were included.
-In the position of the promise would be justified in understanding were included.
-In the position of the promise would be justified in understanding were included.
-In the position of the promise would be justified in understanding were included.
+New York law, for instance, holds that "neither party . . . shall do anything which has the effect of destroying or injuring the rights of the other party to receive the fruits of the contract."51 Although the covenant of good faith and fair dealing cannot imply obligations "inconsistent with other terms of the contractual relationship,"52 it does encompass "any promises which a reasonable person in the position of the promisee would be justified in understanding were included."53 International tribunals have treated the same principle as a general one.54 Were such rudimentary elements not implied, parties would face the tedious and time-consuming task of trying to anticipate and itemize all of the ways in which one of them might try to denigrate or destroy the contract in the future.